stanfordnmbl/osim-rl/docs/_docs/nips2019/track_NM.md

 * [Xsens MVN Awinda & MVN Analyze software (1 year license)](https://www.xsens.com/products/xsens-mvn-animate/)
 * Travel grant (up to $1,000 to NeurIPS 2019 or Stanford)
 * Paper acceptance (upon revision) to the [Journal of NeuroEngineering and Rehabilitation](https://jneuroengrehab.biomedcentral.com/) with no publication fee

+### FAQ (will be updated)
+1. **What are the criteria in reviewing the papers?** In addition to the final score you received in the competition, we will be looking for similar things as in regular research papers: significance, relevance, originality, scientific soundness, and quality of presentation.
+2. **Can we change the human model or simulation environment?** You can do whatever you find necessary for your study and paper.
+For example, investigating how change in muscle properties affects walking behavior will be a perfectly valid study.

 ### References